testmyagent/test-my-agent/README.md

 ⚠️ **EXTREMELY IMPORTANT DISCLAIMER** ⚠️

-test-my-agent is an experimental autonomous AI agent that creates cryptocurrency tokens.
+Pump402 is an experimental autonomous AI agent that creates cryptocurrency tokens.
 These tokens have:

 - ❌ No intrinsic value
 - ❌ No legitimate use case